 News

-Indigenous Peoples Day.
-There will be a gathering of the Nova Scotia Wampanoag Council and community members on Wednesday, June 21st, 2023 to celebrate Indigenous People's day.
+• Indigenous Peoples Day - There will be a gathering of the Nova Scotia Wampanoag Council and community members on Friday, June 21st, 2024 to celebrate Indigenous People's day.
 We will have cultural displays as well as food and drinks.
 Location is 2381 Highway 3, Barrington at the Kiack Brook gazebo.
-Time is 11am to 3pm (WEATHER PERMITTING).
+Time is 11am to 3pm (WEATHER PERMITTING)

 • A treaty of cooperation and unity between the the Métis Federation of Canada and SWNM was signed on September 13th in Clam Point, Nova Scotia.
 Visit the pictures page for photos taken at the signing.
 Marilyn Cunningham, Paul Crowell, and Rick Crowell witnessed Chief Tony Cunningham signing the treaty.